 We realize it is impossible to choose the best sports bra for every body type, as we are all unique in our morphologies and preferences, but we did our best to test the widest variety possible so that we could provide accurate recommendations for the best sports bras for running.

-There are exceptional circumstances for which we could not test: post-mastectomy, nursing, and pregnancy.
+We could not test for the following circumstances: post-mastectomy, nursing, and pregnancy.
 We aim to add these suggestions as we continue to evolve this guide.

-Our testing team members regularly have six to eight different bras in use at any time.
-We all have different bra preferences, with some of our team members liking crop tops with a lot of support and others preferring more minimal options.
-As runners, we go out in all conditions, from the extreme heat to the bitter cold, and evaluate bras on their ability to keep us warm when it’s cold out, cool when it’s hot out, and prevent the dreaded shivers after a run.
-We also evaluate bras on their comfort, support levels, ability to be put on and taken off, breathability, and style.
+Our testing team members regularly wear six to eight different bras at any time.
+We all have different bra preferences, with some liking crop tops with a lot of support and others preferring more minimal options.
+We evaluate bras on their comfort, support levels, ability to be put on and taken off, breathability, and style.

 Best Sports Bra for Running - Testing bras with pockets